 Furthermore, we have established a cell culture operation management system that incorporates a strict quality control system, including barcode management (traceability system) to prevent sample errors and history management of all processes.

-Omotesando Helene Clinic has appointed Dr. Ravindra Gupta, Professor of Microbiology and Infectious Diseases at the Faculty of Medicine, University of Cambridge, as its technical advisor.
+Omotesando Helene Clinic has appointed Dr. Ravindra Gupta, Professor of Microbiology and Infectious Diseases at the University of Cambridge Medical School, as its technical advisor.

-Our clinic has both a clinic and a stem cell culture room, where stem cells collected from the body are grown in the culture room until they reach the quantity and quality suitable for treatment and research.
+Our clinic has both a clinic and a stem cell culture room, where stem cells collected from the body are grown in the culture room to achieve the quantity and quality required for treatment and research.

-At Omotesando Helene Clinic, we focus on mesenchymal stem cells (MSCs) and aim to safely grow them while maintaining their undifferentiated state and functionality.
-We optimize the culture medium and culture conditions according to the properties and purpose of the cells, and supply cells that can withstand clinical application.
+At Omotesando Helene Clinic, we focus on mesenchymal stem cells (MSCs), optimizing the culture medium and culture conditions according to the properties and purpose of the cells, with the aim of safely growing them while maintaining their undifferentiated state and functionality.
+We supply cells that can withstand clinical application.

 In the cultivation room, clean benches and clean rooms are used to thoroughly eliminate microbial contamination from outside, and workers wear dust-free clothing, disinfect their hands, and wipe equipment with alcohol before entering the room.
 After work is completed, equipment is sterilized with UV light to maintain a constantly clean environment.
 Furthermore, unique contamination risk reduction measures such as the "minimum exposure principle" and "two-stage cleaning" have been introduced to ensure both safety and quality.